oasis-tcs/openc2-usecases/TTD-PlugfestHackathon/README.md

 or the function they are designed to fulfill.
 OpenC2 has an initial suite of specifications written and we are at the point where we are applying it to real world use cases on real cyber security products.

+## 1.2 SBOM
+blah blah to be filled in
+## 1.3 IACD
+blah blah to be filled in
+## 1.4 OCA
+blah blah to be filled in
+## 1.5 SCAPv2
+blah blah to be filled in
+## 1.6 CACAO
+blah blah to be filled in

+## 1.7 Impact of Covid
 OpenC2 organized a Plug Fest that was to take place in conjunction with
 [Technology Transfer Days](https://techtransferdays.org/).